 **During the winter months and the possibility of severe conditions, please refer to our Inclement Weather Policy**

-Need-based scholarships are available for College for Kids on referral from a social-services agency, Big Brothers or Big Sisters, or a school administrator.
+Limited number of need-based scholarships are available for College for Kids on referral from a social-services agency, or a school administrator.

 Coder Dojo 906

 Coder Dojo is a global network of volunteer-led, independent, community based programming clubs for young people.
-At Coder Dojo 906, is a club environment that focuses on building skills in code, learning-by-doing, for kids ages 5 to 17.
+Our local Coder Dojo 906 is a club environment that focuses on building skills in code, learning-by-doing, for kids ages 5 to 17.
 These young people, learn how to code, develop websites, apps, programs, games, and explore technology.
 In addition to learning to code attendees meet like minded people and get to show off what they've been working on.
 Attendance is not required for all sessions, however we request that you register for each session that you plan to participate in.
 This request is due to limited space and equipment.
 Due to high demand of this program, we have created a waitlist to notify you of future Coder Dojo opportunities.
-The current series is primarily aimed at the 7+ age group, but we have activities and fun for 5-6 year olds as well.
-If your child is 5 or 6, a parent/guardian is required to attend.
-No exceptions.
-Registration is required for each session and is available via Coder Dojo 906 on Facebook.
+Due to a need to focus limited resources on several key projects, we have made the difficult decision that we will NOT be holding sessions for the Winter series.
+We hope to communicate through Coder Dojo 906 on Facebook.

-- Location: NMU Seaborg Center, West Science Building, Room 2702
+- Where: NMU Seaborg Center, West Science Building, Room 2904 (Video Broadcast) and Room 2806 (Kit Distribution)

 Girl Scouts Super Science